the-dr-lazy/deox/README.md

 }
 ```

-The `deox` npm package contains a [CommonJS](http://www.commonjs.org/specs/modules/1.0/) build that can be use with [Node.js](https://nodejs.org/en/) or module bundlers (e.g. [Rollup](https://github.com/rollup/rollup), [Webpack](https://github.com/webpack/webpack), etc.). it also includes an [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) build that works well with [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
+The Deox NPM package contains a [CommonJS](http://www.commonjs.org/specs/modules/1.0/) build that can be use with [Node.js](https://nodejs.org/en/) or module bundlers (e.g. [Rollup](https://github.com/rollup/rollup), [Webpack](https://github.com/webpack/webpack), etc.). it also includes an [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) build that works well with [tree-shaking](https://webpack.js.org/guides/tree-shaking/).

 If you don't use module bundler, it's also fine.
-The `deox` npm package also includes a production minified [UMD](https://github.com/umdjs/umd) build that makes Deox available as global variable called `window.Deox`; you can add it simply to your page via following script tag:
+The Deox NPM package also includes a production minified [UMD](https://github.com/umdjs/umd) build that makes Deox available as global variable called `window.Deox`; you can add it simply to your page via following script tag:

 ```html
 <script src="https://unpkg.com/deox@latest"></script>